Cesium-Lab/heart/api/MUSIC_STORAGE.md

 ## 5. `music_files`

-Represents an actual file on the mounted hard drive.
+Represents an actual file or file package on the mounted hard drive.

-Do not store the file contents in PostgreSQL.
+Do not store file contents in PostgreSQL.

 ```sql
 music_files